-117 2.2.1 ROI extraction
+2.2.2.
+ROI extraction

-Inflorescences appear in images as a greenish look on heterogeneous, variable and unknown background (Fig. 1).
+Inflorescences appear in images as a greenish look on heterogeneous, variable and unknown background (Fig. 2).
 Dealing with this situation is probably the most challenging task, since this stochastic variable may be source of numerous unexpected detection errors.
 With the aim of avoiding this background effect, a ROI is extracted from the image.
+This ROI calculation is carried out by following a double and incremental approach.
+In a first step, a ROI based on colour features is obtained.
+Then, it is improved by means of a novel morphological approach especially designed to this effect.

-Let H be the 8-bit image (pixel values in the interval [0, ..., 255]) of the hue channel from the original HSV image, a first ROI approach is the extraction of all green objects using colour information contained in channel H:
+2.2.2.1.
+Extraction of a first ROI based on colour features.
+Let H be the 8-bit image (pixel values in the interval [0, ..., 255]) of the hue channel from the original HSV image.
+A first ROI approach is the extraction of all green objects using colour information contained in channel H: